Request Agreements

 Material Transfer Agreement

-Material Transfer Agreements (MTAs) are legal contracts that protect intellectual property rights during the transfer of tangible research materials—such as chemicals, plant- or animal-derived material, or software—from one institution to another.
+Material Transfer Agreement (MTA) is a legal contract that protects intellectual property rights during the transfer of tangible research materials—such as chemicals, plant- or animal-derived material, or software—from one institution to another.

 An MTA is required if the material is:

-Incoming MTAs govern the transfer of material from another research institution, nonprofit, or for-profit to the University.
-MTAs are managed by the Sponsored Projects Administration.
+The incoming MTA governs the transfer of material from another research institution, nonprofit, or for-profit to the University.
+These MTAs are managed by the Sponsored Projects Administration.

 Outgoing MTAs

-Fill out the MTA Request Form and email it to otcagree@umn.edu.
+Use the online MTA Agreement Request Form to enter information about your request.
+Your request will automatically be sent to the Tech Comm Contracts team.
 The Tech Comm Contracts staff will contact you with questions and keep you updated on the process.

 Plant Material Testing Agreement